 Dark skin: Dark reds with rich colour will totally compliment your skin.
 Avoid super bright colours – they might wash you out.

 Light skin: Black hair can make those with light skin look unnaturally pale.
-For the same effect with left ghost-i-ness, try a dark brunette shade instead.
+For a similar but softer effect, try a dark brunette shade instead.

 Medium skin: Again, a dark brunette might work better for you.
 If you’re determined to try black, avoid red undertones to avoid yellow-looking skin.